solana-labs/solana/docs/README.md

 ## Translations

-Translations are sourced from [Crowdin](https://docusaurus.io/docs/i18n/crowdin) and generated when `master` is built.
+Translations are sourced from [Crowdin](https://docusaurus.io/docs/i18n/crowdin) and generated when the branch noted as the `STABLE` channel is built via the `build.sh` script.

-For local development use the following two commands in this `docs` directory.
+For local development, and with the `CROWDIN_PERSONAL_TOKEN` env variable set, use the following two commands in this `docs` directory.

 To download the newest documentation translations run: